JimmyWuMadchester/JimmyWuMadchester.github.io/_posts/2018-07-21-CroatiaTrip.md

 * *Scuba diving*
 * *Paragliding* (A bit far from Split.
 Difficult to slot in.)
-* Jennie arrives in Split in the late evening
+* Jennie arrives in Split at 20:20

 Aug 23 (Hvar): - ***HELP!***